erohkohl/question-tagging/README.md

 #### Data
-The training data set was originally downloaded from ["StackLite: Stack Overflow questions and tags"](https://www.kaggle.com/stackoverflow/stacklite) and are formally licenced by [Stack Exchange, Inc.](https://archive.org/details/stackexchange) under [cc-by-sa 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
+The training data set was originally downloaded from ["StackLite: Stack Overflow questions and tags"](https://www.kaggle.com/stackoverflow/stacklite) and is formally licenced by [Stack Exchange, Inc.](https://archive.org/details/stackexchange) under [cc-by-sa 3.0](http://creativecommons.org/licenses/by-sa/3.0/).
 It contains the question score and answer count as well as the anonymous ID of its owner.
 The neural net tries to map this vector to one of the 50 frequently used question tags like *java*, *c++* or *html*.